 Consumer-focused companies and retailers significantly influence supplier practices because of their purchasing power, and engineers should create a Supply Chain Code of Conduct for suppliers that incorporates environmental and social responsibility guidelines.
 Achieving supplier buy-in and supporting suppliers in their sustainability efforts is an important piece of achieving lasting supply chain management.
 Some, for instance, may need help creating attainable sustainability goals and best practices.
 It can be equally important for organizations to hold non-compliant suppliers accountable.

 COLLABORATE WITH COMPETITORS

 Every organization shares a portion of its supply chain with competitors, which means they can increase their influence through strategic sustainability partnerships.
-Partnering with competitors to develop best practices and pressure suppliers to abide by them can streamline SSCM implementation.
+Partnering with competitors to develop best practices in supply chain management and pressure suppliers to abide by them can streamline SSCM implementation.
 Additionally, this willingness to collaborate — particularly when it comes to advancing sustainability goals and protecting the environment — can also enhance an organization’s reputation with the public and regulating bodies.

 TAP INTO THE POWER OF DATA

 Data science can give organizations a clearer window into SCM metrics than ever before but many do not tap into the full potential of the information they collect.
 With the right data pipelines in place, engineers can track the progress of sustainable supply chain goals the same way organizations track financial objectives.
 Several global bodies offer measurement frameworks for assessing sustainability in supply chains.
 This comprehensive guide, for example, lays out a step-by-step approach to SSCM implementation and tracking while this assessment tool lays out a framework for integrating sustainability into supply chains and measuring results.

 THE BIGGEST SSCM CHALLENGE ENGINEERS FACE